datacommonsorg/docsite/api/rest/stat_series.md

 ### Step 1: Assembling the information you will need

-This endpoint requires two arguments and offers four additional optional arguments, as listed:
+Going into more detail on how to assemble the values for the required arguments:

  - `place`: For this parameter, you will need to specify the DCID (the unique ID assigned by Data Commons to each node in the graph) of the place you are interested in.
  - `stat_var`: The statistical variable whose value you are interested in.

 In addition to these required properties, this endpoint also allows for other, optional arguments.
+Here are helpful arguments in regular use by Data Commons developers:

   - `date`: If the property queried only takes on node values, you can use this argument to filter nodes in the response, ensuring the response only contains nodes with the specified type.